New York City Marathon Will Continue After Manhattan Attack

 New York City Marathon Will Continue After Manhattan AttackNovember 1, 2017

-Sunday's New York City Marathon reportedly will go on as scheduled following Tuesday's attacks in the city.
+Sunday's New York City Marathon reportedly will go on as scheduled following Tuesday's attack in the city.

 Bonnie D. Ford of ESPN.com reported the news, noting there are expected to be approximately 50,000 runners at the start of Sunday's race.
 Ford cited a statement from the New York Road Runners organization saying the Blue Line Painting and Faces of the Marathon media events scheduled for Wednesday were postponed.